luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 `<List areas of focus>`

 ### Design System
+- Implement reusable components to eliminate inconsistency
+- Build a dynamic brand that is scalable and adaptable
+- Design responsive components with theming capabilities

 ![Design System](https://user-images.githubusercontent.com/349454/192349640-b9618d80-9d37-4b5c-a267-075ab0336f77.jpg)

 We needed a visual system that could scale with content (techniques, options, categories).